xBlade58/smart-meter-platform-page/documentation/architecture_decisions.md

 * Edge publishes to a broker
 * Cloud is subscribed to the broker, therefore is notified whenever new messages come in
 * Cloud responds asynchrounously to Edge after processing the message

+Ultimately, we decided to go with a Publish-Subscribe pattern via MQTTS as described in Scenario 3.